OpenLEADR/openleadr-python/docs/server.rst

 Server
 ======

-If you are implementing an OpenADR Server ("Virtual Top Node") using pyOpenADR, read this page.
+If you are implementing an OpenADR Server ("Virtual Top Node") using OpenLEADR, read this page.

 .. _server_registration: